Does Withdrawal Occur from Antidepressants?

 - ADS symptoms can be relieved within 24 hours by taking the antidepressant medication that the person quit using.

-As mentioned above, there are no clusters of symptoms that appear together and designate different phases of the withdrawal process.
+As mentioned above, there are no clusters of withdrawal symptoms that appear together and designate different phases of the withdrawal process.
 The symptom profile is variable, and different individuals may experience different combinations of symptoms.
 For reasons of simplicity, the symptom profile can be generally broken down into groups of potential symptoms; however, please be aware that these may not occur together but most likely will occur in different combinations.

 - It is not uncommon for individuals experiencing ADS to have some gastrointestinal issues.
 Typically, these symptoms include stomach queasiness or mild nausea.
 Sometimes, the nausea can be severe and leads to vomiting, but this is rare.